dennisXZX/web-developer-notes/Git.md

 git flow hotfix finish hotfix_branch
 ```

+#### git revert

+`git revert HEAD` to revert the last commit and add a new commit to undo its changes.

 #### git tag

 `git tag v1.0.0` to add a reference to the current commits.